6 Month Smiles Reviewed

 – We’re typically less expensive than traditional braces, aligner therapy, or veneers.

 Here at Smileworks we gathered our team of experts to see whether we agree with these claims.
+Note there is no mention of orthodontic extractions as that is usually the sphere of a specialist orthodontist.

 Average treatment times of only six months